 Students critically curate a variety of resources using digital tools to construct knowledge, produce creative artifacts and make meaningful learning experiences for themselves and others.

 Based on the definition above, simply using Wixie helps students build skills to achieve this standard.
 The best part?
-Students can use Wixie to combine images, text, original artwork and voice narration to demonstrate understanding of classroom content through a range of projects and performance tasks.
+Students can use Wixie to combine images, text, original artwork, voice narration, and video to demonstrate understanding of classroom content through a range of projects and performance tasks.
 With just a single application, students can design and create:

 Vary the ways you ask students to showcase their learning, or better yet, let them choose how they want to share their learning.